 To learn more about my full experience with Ring’s battery-powered cameras, check out our complete Ring Camera review.

-Ring isn’t the only company on this list that has had a good idea or two.
-In fact, Arlo actually invented the battery-powered home security camera.
-The Arlo Free 1080p resolution and motion detection in a remarkably simple – and remarkably affordable – package.
-And much like Ring, Arlo has continued its commitment to innovation.
-The company’s current line of battery-powered cameras still pack the most features we’ve ever seen in such small devices.
-The Arlo Ultra 2, Arlo’s flagship product, has 4K resolution, an ultra-wide 180-degree viewing angle, AI-driven smart detection, and built-in siren and lights to act as burglary deterrents.
+The Arlo Essential, for example, features 1080p resolution and motion detection in a remarkably simple – and remarkably affordable – package.
+In fact, pound-for-pound, no camera packs more technology into a smaller package.
+Meanwhile, the Arlo Ultra 2, Arlo’s flagship product, includes 4K resolution, an ultra-wide 180-degree viewing angle, AI-driven smart detection, and built-in siren and lights to act as burglary deterrents.
 Our review of the Arlo Pro 4 found it to be one of the most feature-laden battery-operated cameras on the market.
-More recently, Arlo introduced the Pro5S 2K, and though we haven’t had a chance to get our hands on one, it promises to take the brand even further.

 Pro Tip: Although they’re mostly known for their high-quality cameras, Arlo has taken the first steps into becoming a provider of all-around home security.
 They have a new system out that includes a pretty interesting sensor with eight functions in total.
 Stay tuned for our full review of this system which should be going live soon!